 Please help us continue to provide vital free legal assistance to asylum seekers in Moria refugee camp, Lesvos, Greece.

-As has been widely documented in recent media reports, Moria refugee camp on Lesvos is massively over-crowded, with over 9,000 asylum seekers living in a camp with capacity for only 3,100.
+As has been widely documented in recent media reports, Moria refugee camp on Lesvos is severely over-crowded, with over 7,000 asylum seekers living in a camp with capacity for only 3,100.
 Thousands of these people are living in tents, despite the approaching winter.
 The BBC recently described it as “the worst refugee camp on Earth”.

 The vast majority of those living in Moria fled Syria, Afghanistan or Iraq and came to Lesvos in search of safety and protection from war and persecution.
 More than half of them are women or children, including over 300 unaccompanied minors.